 Feature Setting see also

 Warping low

 Stringing little to none

 Drying not required

 Storage in the open

 Tempering can be useful for very stiff material that keeps uncoiling; heat at 200°C for 1-2 hrs.

 FDA and EMA compliant

 Tips & Tricks

-Here you will find information about general issues concerning the operation of the RepRap Industrial in your specific work environment.
+Here you will find information about issues concerning the operation of the RepRap Industrial in your specific work environment or solutions for questions that have been upraised by support requests.